avabrooks/ketoswags_fridge/README.md

 * Site where users can explore different recipes
 * Create accounts to track past recipes
 * Find recipes that match all of your cravings and different times of day
+* Meals range from Breakfast to Dinner, including drinks and snacks

 ## Why did we create FRïÐGÊ?